-The furlough scheme came to an end
+The Merkel era came to an end

-And we’re looking forward to…
+And what we are looking forward to…

 - The Schools of Anthropology and Conservation, Economics, Politics and International Relations and Psychology met to discuss their many dynamic research groups, with a view to potential interdisciplinary collaboration.
 Find out more.